ezancanaro/QuantumInterpreter/README.md

 All of the pre-built examples can be run by compiling the code (E.g.: ghc main.hs) and running the resulting executable file.
 A small text menu will be provided for selecting an example to be ran.
 It can also be ran iteratively via ghci by calling *main* after loading all modules.

 Defining extra examples can be quite cumbersome without a parser, but the *Isodefinitons.hs* file coupled with the test functions should provide enough guidelines for the moment.
+Shoot me an e-mail and I'll be happy to talk about any questions.

 # To Do
 1. Build a syntax parser for the language.